aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 GuruCdkSetupStack.Bucket = codeguru-reviewer-build-artifacts-123456789012-us-east-1
 ```

+You will need this information in your GitHub workflow:
+- You will use the **Role ARN** and **Region** when calling the `configure-aws-credentials` action.
+- You will use the **Bucket name** when calling the `codeguru-reviewer` action.

-## Add the Action to your GitHub repositories
+## Add the workflow to your GitHub repositories

-You can use one of the following template for your Action:
+You can use one of the following templates for your workflow:

-### Example for a Java project that build with Gradle
+### Example for a Java project that builds with Gradle
 ```
 name: Analyze with CodeGuru Reviewer